-Last month, HH Sheikh Mohammed Bin Rashid Al Maktoum announced a cabinet reshuffle in the UAE, with nine women making up the 32-member strong group.
+Back in October, HH Sheikh Mohammed Bin Rashid Al Maktoum announced a cabinet reshuffle in the UAE, with nine women making up the 32-member strong group.

-This week, all the current ministers took their oaths before the Vice President and Prime Minister of the UAE and Ruler of Dubai, with HH Sheikh Mohamed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi, also in attendance.
+In November, all the current ministers took their oaths before the Vice President and Prime Minister of the UAE and Ruler of Dubai, with HH Sheikh Mohamed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi, also in attendance.

 “We are leading a new phase for the UAE, enriched with science and technology, and we seek to build the future for many more generations to come,” said HH Sheikh Mohammed Bin Rashid.

 “We have national priorities to address and we must meet our people’s expectations to reach the desired objectives.
 We will spare no effort to provide a prosperous life to the people of the UAE.”

 So, with no further ado, allow us to introduce the nine female ministers that make up the UAE cabinet.